-Representative of SPORT’s superiority, in the hearts and minds of the reading public, but also of the men who ran the leagues and teams across North America, was the magazine’s success in establishing the SPORT Award in 1955 for the most valuable player in the World Series.
-The concept was expanded over the years until a SPORT magazine award was presented to the outstanding post-season performer in all four major team sports, as sanctioned by the leagues.
+From its launch in September 1946, SPORT – its pages filled with evocative writing by the likes of Grant land Rice, Roger Kahn and Dick Scrap and exquisite photographs by such shooting stars as Ozzie Sweet, Hay Pigskin and Martin Blumenthal – thrived.
+It kept right on thriving for the next quarter-century or so, as SI, having made its debut as a weekly to SPORT’s monthly schedule, struggled to reach profitability, and to find the right blend of spectator and participatory sports.
+Representative of SPORT’s superiority, in the hearts and minds of the reading public but also of the men who ran the leagues and teams across North America, was the magazine’s success in establishing the SPORT Award for the most valuable player in the World Series, in 1955.
+As the years went on, the concept was expanded until the magazine presented the SPORT award to the outstanding post-season performer in all four major team sports.

 Such was the comfort afforded by SPORT magazine.

 Today, the archive of the magazine, consisting of hundreds of thousands of photographic images and illustrations, lives on, forming the base of The SPORT Collection.